balazserd/balazserd.github.io/TripSplit/Privacy_Policy.md

 ### Security

 The Service Provider is concerned about safeguarding the confidentiality of your information.
-However, since the Application does not collect any information, there is no risk of your data being accessed by unauthorized individuals.
+Security procedures are in place to protect the confidentiality of your data.
+Where applicapble, data is encrypted.

 ### Your Consent